myst-templates/templates/README.md

 [Fork this repo](https://github.com/myst-templates/templates/fork), make your change and open a PR.

-## Development
+## Modifying the Template Index

+To add, remove or update a template in the index, you need to build and run the CLI tool.

-Install the mini CLI tool using `npm install` and `npm run dev` (puts this in watch mode, so you can kill after the output is complete).
+1. Install the mini CLI tool using `npm install`
+2. Run `npm run build:cli`
+3. Run `npm run link`

-Then call `myst-templates-api index data/tex.yml` from the main folder, which will create an index file and update the organization Readme.
+After you have made your changes to a specific index file(s), call `myst-templates-api index data/tex.yml` from the main folder, which will create an index file and update the organization Readme.

-Source locations:
+## Source locations

 - `./cli`: CLI for generating JSON data files from `data/x.yml` and template clone.
 - `./src`: Server for JSON data files.

 ## Local deployment

+To run the API server locally for development and testing:

 0. `npm install`